U.S. flag

 Assessment of potential materiel solutions to satisfy the capability need documented in the approved Initial Capabilities Document.
 It focuses on identification and assesses potential materiel solutions, key trades between cost and capability, total life-cycle cost, including sustainment, schedule, concepts of operations, and overall risk.
 The AoA will inform and be informed by affordability analysis, cost analysis, sustainment considerations, early systems engineering analyses, threat projections, and market research.
 It supports a decision on the most cost effective solution that has a reasonable likelihood of providing the validated capability requirement(s).
 The AoA is normally conducted during the Materiel Solution Analysis phase, is key input to the Capability Development Document, and supports the materiel solution decision at Milestone A. The AoA may be updated for subsequent decision points and milestone reviews if design changes impact AoA assumptions.

-Alternate Definition
+Definition

 The AoA assesses potential materiel solutions to mitigate the capability gaps documented in the validated Initial Capabilities Document (ICD).
 The AoA focuses on identification and analysis of alternatives, measures of effectiveness (MOE), cost, schedule, concepts of operation, and overall risk.
 This includes the sensitivity of each alternative to possible changes in key assumptions or variables.
 The AoA addresses trade space to minimize risk and also assesses critical technology elements associated with each proposed materiel solution.
 This includes technology maturity, integration risk, manufacturing feasibility, and, where necessary, technology maturation and demonstration needs.
-The AoA normally occurs during the Materiel Solution Analysis (MSA) phase of the Acquisition process, is a key input to the Capability Development Document (CDD), and supports the materiel solution decision at Milestone A. (Sources: DoDI 5000.02 and JCIDS Manual)
+The AoA normally occurs during the Materiel Solution Analysis (MSA) phase of the Major Capability Acquisition (MCA) pathway, is a key input to the Capability Development Document (CDD), and supports the materiel solution decision at Milestone A. (Sources: DoDI 5000.02 and JCIDS Manual)

-Alternate Definition Source
+Definition Source

 DODI 5000.84 and JCIDS Manual